 CONTRIBUTE TO A 529 PLAN

 If you’re saving for your children’s education in a 529 Plan, the end of the year is a great time to consider making an extra contribution.
-Each parent or grandparent is eligible each year to gift up to $14,000 to a child tax-free, and those contributions could also lead toward a state tax deduction or credit.
-Thirty-four states and the District of Columbia offer a full or partial state income tax deduction for 529 Plan contributions.
+Each parent or grandparent is eligible each year to gift up to $14,000 to a child free from gift tax, and those contributions could also lead toward a state tax deduction or credit.
+Thirty-five states and the District of Columbia offer a full or partial state income tax deduction or credit for 529 Plan contributions.
 In addition, by making annual contributions, you allow the money more time to grow tax-free.

 “The cost of college is getting more expensive,” said Lubar, “so you want to maximize the amount that you get in your 529 Plan as early as possible.”